Guide, Reviewed 14 May 2026

 Intensive course providers usually quote pass rates of 70 to 80 percent.
 Sometimes higher.
 The DVSA national average for category B tests is around 48 percent.
 So on the face of it, intensives look like a smarter route to a licence.

 The data tells a more nuanced story.
-Independent surveys and DVSA-released analyses suggest that real-world intensive course pass rates often run lower than traditional weekly-lesson pass rates, not higher.
-The marketing-quoted figures tend to count only the candidates who completed the full course, excluding those who dropped out, postponed their test, or were rebooked because the instructor judged them not ready.
+DVSA does not publish a separate intensive-course pass rate, so there is no official figure to cite.
+What is available is anecdotal: ADIs who teach both formats consistently report that real-world intensive pass rates run at or below the weekly-lesson average once you adjust for the candidates who never reach the test.
+Marketing-quoted figures tend to count only the candidates who completed the full course, excluding those who dropped out, postponed their test, or were rebooked because the instructor judged them not ready.
 Once you adjust for those, the headline drops sharply.

 There is also a selection effect.
 Intensive students are often older, more motivated, and have a clearer reason to pass quickly (a job, a move, a family commitment).
 Those factors raise the average even before the course adds anything.
 Comparing a motivated 28-year-old on an intensive to a casual 17-year-old on weekly lessons is not a clean comparison of teaching methods.